muratk3n/thirdwave/en/README.md

 I toyed with vitamin idea for fruit substitute, then I thought, how can you pull fruit's water and reduce it in size?
 Well that's jam.
-That too can be DIY btw, just like pre-cooking poultry.
+That too can be DIY, just like pre-cooking poultry.

 ---